What Is Dim Sum? The Story of a Chinese Cultural Tradition

 #3 Pork puff pastry (Char siu sou)

 Pork puff pastries are one of the most exciting and underrated dim sum dishes out there.
-They comprise of a soft and crisp outer layer of puff pastry, complete with a sweet char siu (bbq pork) or venison filling.
+They comprise a soft and crisp outer layer of puff pastry, complete with a sweet char siu (BBQ pork) or venison filling.
 White or black sesame seeds are added to the top.

 Pork puff pastry - Char siu sou